cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- When user click on the relavent link, they should be able to view the full detail of product with product image.
+- When users click on the relevant link, they should be able to view the full detail of the product with the product image.

 Implementation:

-- When user click on the link on the product card, they will able to visit the product detail on product_detail template.
+- When users click on the link on the product card, they will be able to visit the product detail on the product_detail template.
-- The product detail page will display the full detail of products, with quantity form, add product button, return link, and a lint to report page.
+- The product detail page will display the full detail of products, with quantity form, add product button, return link, and link to report page.

 <br>